 Organic (and other) Certification

 Organic standards - and the way consumer products are produced - matter very much to an ever-growing number of people.
-If you've clicked on this page, the chances are you've made a conscious decision to find toys or gifts for your little ones, that are made with organic fabrics.
+If you've navigated to this page, the chances are you've made a conscious decision to find toys or gifts for your little ones, that are made with organic fabrics.

-We set a criteria that the main outer fabrics of all the toys we stock must have been grown to organic standards.
-On a personal level and as a retailer, the environmental, wildlife and human benefits of buying organic are important to us.
+All the toys on this website are made with a certified organic fabric as the main outer material, showing it's been grown to strict organic standards.
+On a personal level as a mother and as a retailer, the environmental, wildlife and human benefits of buying organic are all important to me.

-Therefore, on each toy's page of this site, we've included a section that details where - and how ethically - the toys were produced.
-Without wanting the toys' descriptions to become too cumbersome, we've put together here on this separate page, a quick rundown of the types of organic (and other) certifications that are mentioned on the toys' pages.
+Therefore, on each toy's page of this site, I've included a section that details where - and how ethically - the toys were produced.
+Without wanting the toys' descriptions to become too cumbersome, I've put together here on this separate page, a quick rundown of the types of organic (and other) certifications that are mentioned on the toys' pages.

 Explaining organic standards and certification organisations...